-Ideally, IGU windows should used toned or low-e glass to make them even more energy efficient.
-The best IGU windows also have argon gas between each pane of glass, rather than just regular air.
+Ideally, IGU windows should use toned or low-E glass to make them even more energy efficient.
+The best double glazed windows also have argon gas between each pane of glass, rather than just regular air.

 Windows with Thermal Breaks and IGUs

 As is the case with a regular IGU window, an IGU window with a thermal break is most effective when it uses toned or low-E glass, and has argon gas in the space between each glass pane.

 Windows with thermal breaks and IGUs are great for homes in every climate.

-This negates some or all of the benefits from your window’s energy efficient design.
-Which is where good weather seals come in.
+This negates some or all of the benefits from your window’s energy efficient design, which is where good weather seals come in.
 Because vinyl seals are prone to cracking, shrinking, and losing their shape, we recommend santoprene seals.

-These measures apply to the whole window – including the glass, frame and seals – not just the glass.
+These measures apply to the whole window – including the glass, frame, and seals – not just the glass.